ryonakae/vscode-lm-proxy/README.md

 }
 ```

-#### POST /openai/chat/completions or POST /openai/v1/chat/completions
+#### POST /openai/chat/completions

 Sends a chat completion request.
 This is an OpenAI Chat Completions API compatible interface.
+Also available at `/openai/v1/chat/completions`.

 ##### Request Parameters